 A separate determination must be made after the close of each taxable year as to whether we are a PFIC for that year.
 As a result, our PFIC status may change from year to year.
 The total value of our assets for purposes of the asset test generally will be calculated using the market price of the ordinary shares, which may fluctuate considerably.
 Fluctuations in the market price of the ordinary shares may result in our being a PFIC for any taxable year.
-Our United States tax counsel expresses no opinion regarding our PFIC status.
+In its legal opinion issued in connection with this offering, our U.S. tax counsel expresses no opinion regarding our PFIC status.

 If we are classified as a PFIC in any year with respect to which a U.S. Holder owns the ordinary shares, we will continue to be treated as a PFIC with respect to such U.S. Holder in all succeeding years during which the U.S. Holder owns the ordinary shares, regardless of whether we continue to meet the tests described above unless (i) we cease to be a PFIC and the U.S. Holder has made a "deemed sale" election under the PFIC rules, (ii) we cease to be a PFIC and the U.S. Holder has a valid mark-to-market election in effect (as described below) or (iii) the U.S. Holder makes a Qualified Electing Fund Election, or QEF Election, with respect to all taxable years during such U.S. Holders holding period in which we are a PFIC.
 However, a U.S. Holder may make a QEF Election with respect to our ordinary shares only if we annually provide such U.S. Holder with certain tax information, and we currently do not intend to prepare or provide such information.
 As a result, the QEF Election is not expected to be available to a U.S. Holder and the remainder of this discussion assumes that such election will not be available.
-If the "deemed sale" election is made, a U.S. Holder will be deemed to have sold the ordinary shares the U.S. Holder holds at their fair market value and any gain from such deemed sale would be subject to the rules described below.
-After the deemed sale election, was made will not be treated as shares in a PFIC and the U.S. Holder will not be subject to the rules described below with respect to any "excess distribution" the U.S. Holder receives from us or any gain from an actual sale or other disposition of the ordinary shares.
+If the "deemed sale" election is made, a U.S. Holder will be deemed to have sold the ordinary shares with respect to which at their fair market value and any gain from such deemed sale would be subject to the rules described below.
+After the deemed sale election, so long as we do not become a PFIC in a subsequent taxable year, the U.S. Holder's ordinary shares with respect to which such election was made will not be treated as shares in a PFIC and the U.S. Holder will not be subject to the rules described below with respect to any "excess distribution" the U.S. Holder receives from us or any gain from an actual sale or other disposition of the ordinary shares.
 U.S. Holders should consult their tax advisors as to the possibility and consequences of making a deemed sale election if we cease to be a PFIC and such election becomes available.